 flexible CGRA, Coarse Grain Reconfigurable Array processor for a

-performance and energy consumption.
+have to trade-off performance and energy consumption.

 Detailed documentation about this assignment can be found on